 Related reading: How to fight right in divorce

-I don’t wish to attack media for attacks sake, I am an active part of it as a columnist, albeit a psychology columnist.
-However these headlines are less than savory in their approach of ‘Hunger Games’ style of journalism.
+I don’t wish to attack media for attack’s sake, I am an active part of it as a columnist, albeit a psychology columnist.
+However, these headlines are less than savoury in their approach of ‘Hunger Games’ style of journalism.
 It speaks volumes about our thirst of seeing gladiators fight till death like animals, for our pleasure.
 What irks and invigorates us, speaks volumes about ourselves than the trigger itself.

 Speculations, aspersions and quick runs to “dethrone” the divorced Hollywood royalty, sounds anything but an empathetic understanding of the pain and hardship a couple with six kids would go through.
 This crass, almost orgasmic interest in the couple’s divorce would not have been reviled and criticized if they weren’t so famous.

 Fame is anything but protection against hurt and criticism.
 Fame makes you a victim of the inevitable patterns of scrutiny and unending judgment from countless faceless individuals, who know nothing about you other than roadside gossip and deems it fair to judge on that basis from behind the masks of anonymity.
 For the same reasons I think philosopher Alain de Botton says, “Fame makes you more vulnerable not less.”

 There is another curious thing that happens when we see the high and mighty fall, it somehow makes us feel okay about ourselves.
 This happens for a very simple reason; for the longest time we had felt inadequate and incompetent while we inadvertently and subconsciously compared ourselves to their status, their perfect bodies and their love lives that we found enviously desirable.